Work · current role · 2022 – present

 What it does

-The platform is a source of truth for consent and preference state: which policy applies, what the user chose, which surface collected the choice, and which downstream systems need to honor it.
-The important property is not just storage.
-It is whether engineers can trace the decision later without guessing.
+The platform is a source of truth for consent and preference state: the policy context, the user choice, the product surface that collected it, and the downstream systems that need to honor it.
+Storage is only the first requirement.
+Engineers also need to trace the decision later without guessing.

-The shape of the work splits roughly four ways: keeping the read path available, keeping the write path correct, evolving the data model for new regulations as they land, and making the platform understandable for future engineers.
+The work splits roughly four ways: keeping the read path available, keeping the write path correct, evolving the data model for new regulations as they land, and making the platform understandable for future engineers.

 Things I've owned end-to-end

 A small selection.
-I can share more detail privately where it is appropriate.
+I can share more detail in a serious hiring conversation.

-Moved a major API path onto a new ingress pattern.
-The rollout used phased traffic shifts, pre-written rollback plans, and production validation at each step.
-Security hardening landed on the same path, so the migration improved both the operating model and the control posture.
+Moved a production API path with phased rollout, validation at each step, and a rollback plan written before release.
+Security hardening landed with the same work, so the change improved both the operating model and the control posture.

 Running a regulated data migration